sherrillmix/covidRTPCR/README.md

-#  Variation in the Probability of SARS-CoV-2 Detection Using RT-qPCR Testing Prior to and After Symptom Onset
+#  Analysis of SARS-CoV-2 RT-qPCR Detection Rates Prior to and After Symptom Onset

 Code and data for the preprint "Variation in the Probability of SARS-CoV-2 Detection Using RT-qPCR Testing Prior to and After Symptom Onset".